lazymazyjazzy/cv/README.md

 # cv

-Files for my CV I've prepared in HTML for the first time.
+Files for my online CV I've prepared in HTML for the first time.